Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 Let $\mtx{Z} \sim \normal(\Expect[\mtx{Y}], \Varo[\mtx{Y}])$ be the Gaussian proxy.
 Brailovskaya \& van Handel~\cite[Cor.~2.7]{BvH24:Universality-Sharp} obtain a two-sided comparison for the maximum eigenvalues:

 The relation $\lesssim$ suppresses a universal constant.

-The new bound~\eqref{eqn:maxeig-expect} from~\cref{thm:maxeig-main} is always sharper than the \hilite{upper} bound on $\Expect \lambda_{\max}(\mtx{Y})$ from~\eqref{eqn:maxeig-bvh}.
-Indeed, our result only requires one-sided control on the summands; cf.~\eqref{eqn:maxeig-R+}, and it removes some of the logarithmic factors. \Cref{sec:applications} develops some applications that benefit from these improvements.
-On the other hand, our approach struggles to reach two-sided bounds like~\eqref{eqn:maxeig-bvh}, and it does not provide information about the mean spectral distribution or the support of the spectrum.
+The new bound~\eqref{eqn:maxeig-expect} from~Theorem~\ref{thm:maxeig-main} is always sharper than the \hilite{upper} bound on $\Expect \lambda_{\max}(\mtx{Y})$ from~\eqref{eqn:maxeig-bvh}.
+Indeed, our result only requires one-sided control on the summands; cf.~\eqref{eqn:maxeig-R+}, and it removes some of the logarithmic factors.
+Section~\ref{sec:applications} develops some applications that benefit from these improvements.

+It is unlikely that the arguments from~\cite{BvH24:Universality-Sharp} can deliver tail bounds under one-sided control of the summands.
+In addition, our proof of~\eqref{eqn:maxeig-expect} is conceptually simpler and far shorter than the proof of~\eqref{eqn:maxeig-bvh}.
+On the other hand, our approach struggles to reach two-sided bounds like~\eqref{eqn:maxeig-bvh}, and it does not provide any information about the mean spectral distribution or the support of the spectrum.